kpetersen/kpetersen.github.io/words/_posts/2012-7-19-cake-ball-fail.markdown

 I made the cakes and they turned out beautifully.
 It was a true testament to the patience I rarely exhibit in the kitchen when all THREE cakes (one 9X13 and two 9" round) came out of their pans as complete cakes.
 (Did I mention that I couldn't decide between chocolate and vanilla cake balls so I went ahead and made both?
 Yeah...
 I don't ever start small.
 Ever.)
 This brought to mind the great Cake Explosion of 2011.
 I had purchased, at a fabulous discount, an airplane cake pan, and I was super-excited to make an airplane cake for my father-in-law for his birthday in a few weeks.
 Because I knew NOTHING about decorating a cake, Jen graciously offered to teach me, so we set up shop in her kitchen to do a test-run on the airplane cake.
-Because it was for me, I chose a strawberry cake.
+Since it was for me, I chose a strawberry cake.
 Please note that strawberry cakes are red; this is important later in this story.
 When we took the cake out of the oven, I was SUPER-excited to take it out of the pan and see what it looked like.
 Several times, Jen told me to wait, that it was still too hot and wasn't ready to be flipped.
 Did I listen?
 Of course not.
 I mentioned earlier how impatient I am in the kitchen.
 I grabbed my oven mitts (note to self: if mitts are required, the cake is too hot to flip) and flipped the cake over on to the cooling rack.
 I whacked it a few times on the bottom for good measure and lifted the pan.
 Half of the cake was on the cooling rack.
 The other half of the cake was still in the pan.
 I kid you